-Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses in the government-wide and proprietary fund financial statements and prepaid expenditures in the governmental fund financial statements.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
 The costs of prepaid items are recorded as expenses/expenditures when consumed rather than when purchased.